 Homepage

-*Disclaimer: NJ Ticks 4 Science! tests only three tick species — the blacklegged (deer) tick (Ixodes scapularis), lone star tick (Amblyomma americanum), and Gulf Coast tick (Amblyomma maculatum) — because these are the species in New Jersey most relevant to human health.
+*Disclaimer: At this time, NJ Ticks 4 Science! tests only two tick species—the blacklegged (deer) tick (Ixodes scapularis) and Gulf Coast tick (Amblyomma maculatum)—because these are the species in New Jersey most relevant to human health.

 *This page is intended to increase awareness and should not be used as a source for medical advice or diagnosis.
 If you think you have a tick-borne disease, seek a medical professional’s guidance for appropriate assistance!